1762 - Prussian campaign in Saxony

 On September 28, Campitelli forced Kleist to retire up to the village of Mulda.
 Otherwise, all other corps remained in their positions.

 On September 29, the entire Austro-Imperial army was under arms.
 It made serious demonstrations to draw the attention of Prince Henri and Hülsen while the Prince of Löwenstein conducted the decisive manoeuvre, pushing back Kleist's Corps before him and turning the flank and rear of the Prussians by Mulda and Nassau, on the left bank of the Mulde.
-During this time, Ried debouched from Tharandt, marched along the forest, moved in 2 columns across the ravine of the Weistritz, and made himself master of all the redoubts linking Prince Henri's left wing with Hülsen's positions at Grumbach.
+During this time, FZM Count Wied came out of his camp near Poinewitz (unidentified location) with the right wing of the Austro-Imperial army and attacked Hülsen’s fortified camp extending from the Elbe to the forest of Tharandt.
+FML Baron Ried led the attack, marching with the grenadiers against the entrenchments near Spechtshausen.
+He debouched from Tharandt, marched along the forest and moved in 2 columns across the ravine of the Weistritz.
+Colonel Count Dänhof with the III./Thürheim Infantry and a detachment of Grenzer light troops, supported by a converged grenadier bn under Major Count Erbach and by 1 bn of the Joseph Esterházy Infantry, made himself master of all the redoubts linking Prince Henri's left wing with Hülsen's positions at Grumbach.
+He then joined Ried in his attack against Spechtshausen.
+Together, they captured 2 guns and several prisoners, throwing back the Prussians on Landberg.
 In the evening, the Prussians recaptured these redoubts and Ried retired to Tharandt.
 Nevertheless, the Prince of Löwenstein and Campitelli were seriously threatening Freiberg where the magazines and bakery of the Prussian army were located.

 In the night of September 30 to October 1, Prince Henri quit his positions in 4 columns and passed the Mulde.